 All Types of Tense: Rules and Examples

-January 23, 2024 ...
+August 23, 2024 ...

 If I ask you to name one topic of English grammar that you fear the most, what will you answer?
 Most of you will answer tense, right?
 Tense is one of the most important topics to learn in the English language.
 From school life to college life, everywhere we need the rules of tense.
 In this blog, you will learn everything about tense.
-This blog is written with classifications, structures, usage, and examples to remove the fear of tense and make it simpler for you!
+This blog is written with classifications, tense structures, usage, and examples to remove the fear of tense and make it simpler for you!

 What is Tense?